 50% to 75%

-Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 13 September to 17 September, 23 September to 27 September, and 1 October to 5 October.
+Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 15 October to 19 October, 19 October to 23 October, and 3 November to 7 November.
 Rain events originating in the tropics and moving south are possible about 15 December to 19 December, 24 December to 28 December, and 29 December to 2 January.

 This forecast is produced by a multi-model ensemble consisting of dynamical atmospheric models, which are forced by the latest observed atmosphere, ocean, land and ice conditions.
 The models are designed to simulate features of the real atmosphere, including the daily movement of long and short wave patterns in the Southern Hemisphere.